 Kimberly has served on selection committees for the Zelda Fichandler Award, Princess Grace Playwriting Fellowship, SDC Foundation Observership, The Kilroy's List, Women's Project Playwrights Lab, The Jewish Plays Project and terraNOVA Collective Groundbreakers Playwrights Group.

 Kimberly is a recipient of three directing fellowships from Manhattan Theatre Club, an Alec Baldwin Directing Fellowship, a member of Lincoln Center Directors Lab and Directors Lab West, recipient of two SDC Observerships, a finalist for the 2011 Mike Ockrent Directing Fellowship on Broadway and an Artistic Associate with terraNOVA Collective.
 She received Diversity and Accessibility training from the Alliance of Resident Theatres in New York, Safe Space and Active Ally training from University of Nebraska Omaha and completed a two year National Arts Strategies training for arts and culture leaders in the areas of intentional diversity, critical vision, contrasting connections and strategic disruption.
 She also received Safe Space and Active Ally training to publicly identify as an Ally to members of the lesbian, gay, bisexual, trans spectrum, queer spectrum, intersex, asexual, gender spectrum, and/or sexuality spectrum (LGBTQIA+) community.

-Kimberly is a founding member of Bechdel Project, a nonprofit organization dedicated to telling stories that pass the Bechdel test, as well as a proud member of SDC, the union for professional stage directors and choreographers.
+Kimberly is a co-founding member of Bechdel Project, a nonprofit organization dedicated to telling stories that pass the Bechdel test, as well as a proud member of SDC, the union for professional stage directors and choreographers.

 2010 - present